LilithRainbows/HabboAirPlus/README.txt

 -Fix login token validation
 -Fixed room rendering at very large resolutions
--Fixed black color inconsistency in the top background of rooms on HDR/OLED displays
+-Fixed black color inconsistency in the top background of rooms on HDR/OLED displays -Fixed random unresponsive left part of the screen (where the chat history is located) (beta fix)